 Fibromyalgia is a common illness that is characterized by chronic, widespread pain.
-It also is often accompanied by other symptoms such as fatigue, sleep problems, mood disturbances, and cognitive complaints.
-Approximately 2-8% of the general population is affected by fibromyalgia and symptoms can range in severity from a nuisance to causing severe limitations in function.
+It also is often accompanied by other symptoms such as fatigue, sleep problems, mood disturbances and cognitive complaints.
+Approximately 2-8% of the general population is affected by fibromyalgia, and symptoms can range in severity from being a nuisance to causing severe limitations in function.
 Despite it being relatively common, fibromyalgia remains poorly understood by many.

 What is fibromyalgia?

 The exact cause of fibromyalgia is unclear.
 Most physicians believe it is a disorder of pain processing and regulation where the body is more sensitive to pain stimuli than would normally be expected.
 Fibromyalgia often coexists with other acute or chronic pain conditions, including trauma, osteoarthritis, rheumatoid arthritis and chronic back pain.
 Mood disorders or stress may also trigger fibromyalgia symptoms.
 It can develop at any age and affects people of all backgrounds.

 What are the symptoms?

 The primary symptom of fibromyalgia is chronic, widespread pain that lasts more than three months without another cause, but there are many other potential symptoms.
 Common symptoms include: